-Most Black Spot and mustard algae can be completely removed using our treatments on any pool finish including Pebblecrete, Quartzon, fibreglass, glass bead or fully tiled pools.
-As the images show, we can remove Black Spot and other algae stains from swimming pool surfaces without draining the pool water.
+Most black spot, mustard algae, yellow algae and green algae can be completely removed using our treatments on any pool finish including Pebblecrete, Quartzon, fibreglass, glass bead or fully tiled pools.
+As the images show, we have removed Black Spot algae and other algae stains from swimming pool surfaces without draining the pool water.
 Best of all, we can keep it gone.

 If you are unsure of the type of stain you have please feel free to speak with us.

 It is very uncommon for black spot algae to form in a fibreglass pool.
 This is because black spot algae cannot attach to fibreglass pool surfaces because the surface is too smooth and difficult to penetrate.
 For this reason, black spot is not able to get properly embedded in your pool as it does in pebble pools.
 Although some black spots may look exactly like black spot algae, most times it is not algae but mineral and metal deposits in the form and shape of black dots.
 The picture shows what black spot algae in a fibreglass pool can look like.